Chicago Boys: Shock doctrine and economic policies

-International Influence
+International influence

 The economic success of the Chicago boys was a critical part of bolstering the Pinochet regime abroad.
-The Chilean miracle as it was called attracted a lot of necessary positive attention for the Pinochet government, and allowed Pinochet to exercise political repression without condemnation by economic allies.
+The Chilean miracle as it was called attracted a lot of necessary positive attention for the Pinochet government and allowed Pinochet to exercise political repression without condemnation by economic allies.
 New policies such as structural adjustment, free trade, and tax cuts became incredibly popular with conservative political groups throughout the western world.
 These policies eventually spread into the United States and United Kingdom via their conservative leaders.
 Chile was one of the first countries to embrace these policies and they have since spread in part due to the initial success Chile experienced.

+Scholars have since examined the long-term significance of this influence in greater detail.
+The role of the Chicago Boys in reshaping Chile’s economy during the Pinochet era has been the subject of extensive analysis in economic and historical literature.
+Educated at the University of Chicago under economists such as Milton Friedman and Arnold Harberger, the group implemented market-based reforms aimed at controlling inflation, transferring public enterprises to private ownership, liberalizing trade, and reducing the public sector.
+These reforms significantly altered Chile’s economic structure and became an influential case study for neoliberal economic policy.
+Supporters credit the reforms with stabilizing the economy and fostering long-term growth, while critics argue they increased inequality and were carried out under a government with limited political freedoms.
+Scholars such as Sebastian Edwards and Johan Van Overtveldt have examined the long-term implications of this period, noting both its economic outcomes and the political context in which reforms were enacted.
+The Chicago Boys are frequently cited as a case of the international application of Chicago School economic ideas.

 Notable Chicago Boys

 Chile

 Some of them are or were: